• Skip to primary navigation

 Addiction is not a solitary disease.
 Hundreds of research studies indicate that substance abuse disorders and psychiatric illnesses evolve from the complex interaction of family dynamics, genetics, and environmental factors.
 The National Institute on Drug Abuse (NIDA) reports that 25 percent of children grow up in a home where substance abuse is common.
 Other studies have shown that this often predicts whether a child eventually starts using drugs as a teenager and becomes an adult addict.

 Children who live in homes where they see family members abuse drugs or alcohol regularly are victims of Adverse Childhood Experiences.
 ACES are events that induce childhood trauma.
-Studies reveal an undeniable linke between ACES and addiction and mental disorders later in adulthood.
+Studies reveal an undeniable link between ACES and addiction and mental disorders later in adulthood.

 Not all ACEs are a function of family dynamics.
 (For example, emotional or sexual abuse by a non-family member can cause early trauma.)
 But the majority of ACES do come from the behavior of family members, such as: